qzhang503/proteoQ/README.md

 )
 ```

-To visualize the distribution of protein `log2FC` and `pVal` withnin
+To visualize the distribution of protein `log2FC` and `pVal` within gene
-gene sets:
+sets:

 ``` r
 gspaMap(